 This document only shows the most basic usage of the DOS feature.
-For more details please consult the corresponding document in the reference section and have a look at the section on the extraction and visualization of data stored in the banddos.hdf file .
+For more details please consult the corresponding document in the reference section

 4.5 Performing structural relaxations

 The geometry of crystal unit cells features many degrees of freedom.
 The most basic of these are the Bravais lattice vectors, which can be described by the lattice type together with the lattice parameters.
 Next the atom positions in the unit cell also represent geometrical degrees of freedom and it may even be that the groundstate structure of the crystal is only describable in a supercell because the atom positions in neighboring unit cells interact.